Simulational and theoretical studies of the Anderson transition in the chiral symmetry classes with weak topology: Methods

 The 1D weak topological index in the chiral symmetry class is defined by the off-diagonal non-Hermitian matrix $h$ with a twisted boundary condition: a particle traversing around the torus of $h(\phi_{\mu})$ along $\mu$ direction acquires a U(1) phase $e^{i\phi_{\mu}}$~\cite{Ryu2010,fulga2011,mondragon2014,altland2014,claes2020}.
 It counts how many times $\det[h(\phi_{\mu})]$ winds about the origin in the complex plane when $\phi_{\mu}$ is changed from $0$ to $2\pi$,

-Here the winding number is normalized by ${\cal N}=2L^2$ and $2L$ in the 3D and 2D models in Eq.~(\ref{nt_3D}) and (\ref{t_3D}), respectively.
+Here, the winding number is normalized by ${\cal N}=2L^2$ in 3D and ${\cal N}=2L$ in 2D for the models defined in Eqs.~\eqref{hNT} and \eqref{hT}.
 The topological index thus defined is quantized to integer values in a gapped (localized) phase, while it is not quantized in a metal phase.
 Importantly, the weak topological index $\nu_{\mu}$ is related to the imbalance between the number of positive and negative LEs of $h \equiv h(\phi_{\mu}=0)$ along $\mu$~\cite{luca2003,fulga2011,xiao2023},